macropin/django-registration/docs/quickstart.rst

 Used after successful account activation.
 This template has no context variables of its own, and should simply inform the user that their account is now active.

+.. _registration/resend_activation_complete.html:

+**registration/resend_activation_complete.html**

+Used after form for resending account activation is submitted.
+By default has the following context:

+``email``
+    The email address submitted in the resend activation form.

 .. _registration/activation_email_subject.txt: